Mojitoapplemint/ObsidianNote/Computer Science/AI & TensorFlow/Reinforcement Learning/DES w. RL Paper/Decentralized Supervisory Control of Discrete Event Systems Based on Reinforcement Learning.md

 ## Eq.
 5
 Active Event Set
 $F_{G}(x)=\left\{ \sigma\in \sum:f(x,\sigma)\text{ is defined} \right\}$
-- Set of event that result state is defined
+- Set of event that result state from $x$ is defined
-	- *Set of Events that lead to the legal state*
+	- *Set of Events that makes a transition from $x$ to the legal state*
+	- Set of legal event at $x$

 ## Eq.
 6
 $$M^{e}_{i}\Huge\{^{\sigma \text{ if } \sigma\in \sum^{o}_{i} }_{{\epsilon \text{ if } \sigma\in \sum^{uo}_{i} }}$$